Captain from Castile

-Captain from Castile is a historical adventure film released by 20th Century-Fox in 1947.
+Captain from Castile is a 1947 American historical adventure film.
+It was released by 20th Century-Fox.
 Directed by Henry King, the Technicolor film stars Tyrone Power, Jean Peters, and Cesar Romero.
 Shot on location in Michoacán, Mexico, the film includes scenes of the Parícutin volcano, which was then erupting.
 Captain from Castile was the feature film debut of Jean Peters, who later married industrialist Howard Hughes, and of Mohawk actor Jay Silverheels, who later portrayed Tonto on the television series The Lone Ranger.

 The film is an adaptation of the 1945 best-selling novel Captain from Castile by Samuel Shellabarger.
 The film's story covers the first half of the historical epic, describing the protagonist's persecution at the hands of the Spanish Inquisition and his escape to the New World to join Hernán Cortés in an expedition to conquer Mexico.

 Plot

 In the spring of 1518, near Jaén, Spain, Pedro de Vargas, a Castilian caballero, helps a runaway Aztec slave, Coatl, escape his cruel master, Diego de Silva.
 De Silva is el supremo of the Santa Hermandad, charged with enforcing the Inquisition, and Pedro's rival for the affections of the beautiful Lady Luisa de Carvajal.
 Later, Pedro rescues barmaid Catana Pérez from de Silva's men.
 At the inn where Catana works, Pedro becomes acquainted with Juan García, an adventurer just returned from the New World to see his mother.

 Suspecting Pedro of aiding Coatl, and aware that Pedro's influential father Don Francisco de Vargas opposes the abuses of the Santa Hermandad, de Silva imprisons Pedro and his family on the charge of heresy.
 Pedro's young sister dies under torture.
 Meanwhile, Juan becomes a prison guard to help his mother, also a prisoner.
 He kills her to spare her further torture.
 Juan frees Pedro's hands and gives him a sword.

 When de Silva enters Pedro's cell, Pedro disarms him in a sword fight, then forces him to renounce God before stabbing him.
 The trio (secretly aided by Catana's brother, the sympathetic jailer Manuel) flee with Pedro's parents.
 Forced to split up, instead of going to Italy to be reunited with his family, Pedro is persuaded by Juan and Catana to seek his fortune in Cuba.

 The three sign up with Hernán Cortés on his expedition to Mexico.
 Pedro tells Father Bartolomé, the spiritual adviser to the expedition, what occurred in Spain.
 The priest had received an order to arrest him, but tears it up and gives Pedro a penance, neither aware that de Silva survived.

 The expedition lands at Villa Rica in Mexico.
 Cortés is greeted by emissaries of Aztec Emperor Montezuma and given a bribe to leave.
 Cortés instead persuades his men to join him in his plan for conquest and riches.